 Her keen interest in environmental photojournalism has taken her to the Midwest where she has been documenting the impact of the drought on farming communities in Southwest Kansas.
 Her photographs were published in Disaster’s Impact on Livelihood and Cultural Survival, The Natural Hazards Observer, and on ABC News.
 Based on this project, Tiffany opened a solo exhibition, titled Eighty Years of Dust, which was on display at Fort Lee Public Library in New Jersey.
 Prior to Eighty Years of Dust, she worked on another project that centered around the same themes, although this time in an urban environment.
 'A Neighborhood in Transition – Murals in Bedford-Stuyvesant' looked at the changes that have taken place in this once infamous Brooklyn neighborhood.
 Her images were featured in a highly publicized exhibit in Brooklyn’s Bedford Library and were published in A Magazine, a global publication, and the NY Daily News.

-Tiffany has been a portfolio reviewer at the Eddie Adams Workshop since 2010 and a team staff member for 5 years.
-Since 2013 she has also been a mentor and photography teacher at NYCSALT, a non-profit photography program serving inner city teens in New York City.
+Tiffany was a portfolio reviewer at the Eddie Adams Workshop since 2010 and was a volunteer team member for 5 years.
+She has been a mentor and photography teacher at NYCSALT, a non-profit photography program serving inner city teens in New York City.

 Tiffany has been an award winning photo editor and creative director since 2005 when she started at LIFE Magazine.
-She moved on to become the Sunday Features Photo editor at the NYPOST for 6 years and then headed to ABCNEWS.Com as Senior Online Photo Editor.
-While working at ABCNews, Tiffany and her team were awarded the Peabody award for outstanding news outlet’s coverage of Super Storm Sandy in 2012. in 2013 she started a new social trends team for People.com but was quickly offered to become the Photo Director of SheKnows Media.
-During these era's Tiffany still maintained her photojournalism and last year she decided to fulfill her lifelong ambition as a full-time photographer.
-She is still freelancing as a photo editor, re-toucher and consultant.
+She moved on to become the Sunday Features Photo editor at the NYPOST for 6 years and then headed to Abcnews.com as Senior Online Photo Editor.
+While working at ABCNews, Tiffany and her team were awarded the Peabody award for outstanding news outlet’s coverage of Super Storm Sandy in 2012.
+In 2013 she started a new social trends team for People.com but was quickly offered the role of Photo Director of SheKnows Media.
+During these times Tiffany still maintained her freelance photography and in 2017 decided to fulfill her lifelong ambition as a full-time photographer.
+She is currently the in-house photographer at Greenwich Academy in Greenwich CT, photojournalist for Bloomberg News and a freelance Photo Editor for Abcnews.com

 Tiffany is an animal lover, an avid glamper and loves a good plate of nachos.